Necromunda: 2017 relaunch

 In addition to these campaigns and support supplements, Games Workshop would release a second two-player starter box for the game called Necromunda: Dark Uprising.
 The box set saw an ambitious start package for new players which included models for the Palanite Enforcers and Subjugators squaring off against the Corpse Grinder Cult.
 The starter would also be the first to include a comprehensive 3D plastic terrain kit that allowed players to explore the three-dimensional playscape the game has to offer by including elements such as elevators and stairs.
 The kit also came with a new "Dark Uprising" campaign book.
 Much of the contents for the Corpse Grinders and Palanite Enforcers/Subjugators in the campaign module mirrors the content published in "The Book of Ruin" and "The Book of Judgment" published earlier in 2019, but also offered the players a unique campaign that was only available in the box set.

 The 2020 release for Necromunda began focusing on expansions for the previously established "Core Gangs", with a planned release for each gang.
-These books include an extensive history of the gang, including relationships with the various guilds of Necromunda as well as relationships with the higher "royal houses" of Necromunda.
+These books include an extensive history of the gang, including relationships with the various guilds of Necromunda as well as relationships with the higher "noble houses" of Necromunda.
 In addition to the new books, each book would see releases on both the Games Workshop line and the Forgeworld line to allow players to use models specifically made for the new material in the book.

 These books were expected to adhere to a quarterly release, but complications stemming from the global COVID-19 pandemic delayed the development of these volumes.
 Prior to COVID-19, Games Workshop was able to get the first volume, "House of Chains" into circulation before halting the production of subsequent books.
 In June 2020, Games Workshop announces that they were restarting the production and development of these books.
 Below are the currently released books, as well as any further announced ones: